saran-sankar/prime-set-conjecture/README.md

 # prime-set-conjecture
-Computational attempt at verifying a conjecture related to prime numbers
+Computational attempt at verifying a conjecture of mine related to prime numbers

 <b>Conjecture</b>